-How does a fat person get in a kayak
+How does a fat person get in a kayak?
+Everything you need to know!

-Most of the time, plus-size paddlers don’t know which kayak would fit best with their body dimensions.
-Consequently, they would end up buying a smaller kayak or giving up their dream of kayaking.
+Most of the time, plus-size paddlers don’t know which kayak best suits their body dimensions.
+Consequently, they buy a smaller kayak or give up their dream of kayaking.

 Giving up kayaking causes no harm, but buying a smaller kayak does.
 Imagine you are a fat paddler, bought a wrong-sized kayak, and fell backward as soon as you stepped into it.

 So, embarrassing?
-No worries; we have come up with a solution for heavy people who love kayaking.
+No worries; we have devised a solution for heavy people who love kayaking.
 Here we will discuss how does a fat person get in a kayak and other necessary details.

 How does a fat person get in a kayak?

-When you are a fat person, you need to be extra cautious when preparing to get in a kayak.
+If you are fat, you must be extra cautious when preparing to get in a kayak.
 A misstep or haste can cause further complications.
-Read and follow the steps of getting in a kayak.
+Read and follow the steps for getting in a kayak.

 First, drag the kayak halfway into the water to find stability.
-Then grab the paddle and put it across the kayak to find the balance.
+Then, grab the paddle and put it across the kayak to find the balance.
 Now, holding the paddle across the kayak, put your one leg first in the kayak and sit.
-Never put both legs at the same time; you will fall by overturning the boat.
+Never put both legs simultaneously; you will fall by overturning the boat.

-After sitting comfortably in the kayak, but the other leg in.
-You can practice some exercise for getting in and out of a kayak
+After sitting comfortably in the kayak, the other leg is in.
+You can practice some exercises to get in and out of a kayak.

-Now that you have entered the kayak, ask your friend to push your kayak in the water.
-If you are by yourself only, detach the paddle, and flip it around (the flat part must be facing the sky).
-Place the narrow part of the paddle on the ground and push the kayak in the water by pushing yourself.
+After entering the kayak, ask your friend to push it into the water.
+If you are alone, detach the paddle and flip it around (the flat part must face the sky).
+Place the narrow part of the paddle on the ground and push the kayak into the water by yourself.

 How to get into a kayak